 In addition to the projects that have taken FID, the Fund has a number of investment opportunities under development.
-These are part of the Fund's Gross Asset Value (GAV), and therefore they are also included in the overview below.
+These are part of the Fund's GAV, and therefore they are also included in the overview below.

-The following lists for 2024 and 2023 represent the greatest proportion of investment allocation throughout the reference period measured quarterly by GAV at the end of first quarter, second quarter, third quarter and fourth quarter of the year respectively.
+The table below represents the greatest proportion of investment allocation throughout the reference period measured quarterly by GAV at the end of first quarter, second quarter, third quarter and fourth quarter of the year respectively.